AdventureBeard/P1-Intern-Day-Part-2/README.md

     * Let's assume our users are ultra-trustworthy; no passwords or auth tokens needed.
 * After registration or login, the user should be taken to a placeholder main page with "Welcome {username}!" at the top.
 This will be expanded on in the next challenge.

+Are the requirements ambiguous?
+Ask questions that will help you drive your product to "DONE"!